funkia/hareactive/README.md

 #### `throttle<A>(ms: number, s: Stream<A>): Stream<A>`

-Returns a stream that after occuring, ignores the next occurences in `ms` milliseconds.
+Returns a stream that after occurring, ignores the next occurrences in `ms` milliseconds.

 ### Behavior